-May be a reference to the short story “A Tress of Hair” by Guy Maupassant which contains the passage:
+A gift from André Breton to Jean-Jacques Lebel, and possibly a reference to the unsettling short story “A Tress of Hair” by Guy Maupassant which contains the passage:

 “...
 One evening, I realized, feeling the thickness of a panel, then there had to be a hiding place.
 My heart began to beat, and I spent the night looking for the secret without being able to discover.
 I succeeded the next day by sticking a knife into a slit of the woodwork.
 A board slipped and I saw, spread out on a black velvet background, a wonderful woman’s hair!
 Yes, a hair, a huge mat blond hair, almost red, which had to be cut against the skin, and bound by a golden cord.
 I was startled, trembling, confused!
 An almost imperceptible perfume, so old that it seemed the soul an odor, flew this mysterious drawer and this amazing relic ... “